BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Highlight Features:

-• Easily test on host, target, or simulator with user-friendly interfaces.
+• Test on host, target, or simulator environments

-• Store and maintain test data and results for automated regression analysis.
+• Store and maintain test data for regression testing

 Pricing: 30-day Free Trial upon registering